We’re striving to build a diverse workforce and fostering an inclusive culture is our priority. At M&S, you are welcome for who you are.

 Where we're going

-While we're fully focused on the work we still need to do, our teams have contributed to some important moments that we're really proud of.
+While we're fully focused on the work we still need to do, our colleagues have worked really hard to deliver some significant moments that we're really proud of.

 RISE Programme

-Our RISE (Recognising In-store Experience) programme is helping to promote diverse talent already within our business.
+Our RISE (Recognising In-store Experience) programme is helping to promote diverse talent already within our business, offering them exposure to the many different functions within M&S.

 Straight to Stuart

-Our employee suggestion scheme allows employees to suggest business ideas straight to our CEO, Stuart Machin.
-Over 10,000 ideas have been generated so far and we implemented more than 200 of these in 2022/23.
+Our suggestion scheme allows colleagues to submit ideas to improve our business straight to our CEO, Stuart Machin.
+Over 15,000 ideas have been generated so far and we have implemented more than 500, driving growth, innovation and efficiency.

 30% Club